josefsbreakfast/Polaris-Protocol/Polaris_Nest/🏮_Admin_Kit/🔮_house_style.md

 **Purpose:**
 - To map each node into the wider Polaris constellation.
 - Works like a “semantic compass” for where the file belongs in the visual + conceptual palette.
+- Optionally: this may include media references which relate to the node, at writer's discretion.

 **Format:**
 - **H2 heading**: `## 🌌 Constellations`